What is a doula?

 It includes my continuous presence in labour and for a few hours after, and a postnatal debrief session.
 I will also come to help with getting breastfeeding going if needed.

-I can lend you birth ball, books, CDs.
-Sometimes I have a birth pool given to me to pass on to others.
+I can lend you birth ball, books, CDs, and a CUB (inflatable birth stool).
+I also have birth pools which would be free to you.
 I have most of the accessories needed but you will need to buy a new liner and hose.

-As an experienced doula I charge £750.
-Payment can be in installments, and partly in skill swap.
+As an experienced doula I charge £950.
+Payment can be in instalments.
 Don't let the cost put you off ~ give me a call.
+I am open to a skill swap.

 Please call or email to talk more.
 I suggest we meet and chat before you decide.
 I also think it's good for me to meet your other half before you book me.
 After all we'll all be in a team together.
 I am very happy to answer any questions or explore roles before you make a decision.